AstroclubMeridianZero/Astro-pi/README.md

 # Astro-pi
-European Astro Pi Challenge 2017-2018
+We are Astroclub Meridian Zero Team, from Oradea, Romania and we are honored to have participated in the European Astro Pi Challenge 2017-2018